toltec-dev/toltec/docs/package.md

 ### Prepare Section

 The prepare section contains the `prepare()` function in which the source files may be prepared for the building step that follows.
+This function has access to all the metadata fields declared above.
 Common tasks include patching sources, extracting archives, and moving downloaded sources to the right location.

 ### Build Section